OctopusDeploy/docs/docs/administration/high-availability/index.md

 ## Designing Highly-Available Octopus

-This section will walk you through the different options and considerations for setting up Octopus HA and how you can incorporate each of the components and making them Highly-Available.
+This section will walk you through the different options and considerations for setting up Octopus and how you can incorporate each of the components and making them Highly-Available.
 There are several ways to configure High Availability for Octopus and these change based on where you are hosting them.
 We have created design guides that will help you select the best solution for you and Octopus Deploy.

 - [Configuring Octopus for High Availability On-Premises](/docs/administration/high-availability/design/octopus-for-high-availability-on-premises.md)
 - [Configuring Octopus for High Availability in Azure](/docs/administration/high-availability/design/octopus-for-high-availability-on-azure.md)